 - An order will not be accepted by COTTONCAKE from anyone under the age of 16.

 Article 10: Payment

-- The customer may pay either by Paypal, creditcard, Bankcontact (BE)
+- The customer may pay either by Ideal, creditcard, Bankcontact (BE), Sofort Banking and Giropay.

 - All payments must be made in accordance with the instructions given on the pages of the webstore.